 Both of these designs are becoming more popular with audio enthusiasts, but traditional dynamic drivers are still the most prevalent technology, far and away.
 You'll find them everywhere you go -- not only in stereo setups, but in alarm clocks, public address systems, televisions, computers, headphones and tons of other devices.
 It's amazing how such a simple concept has revolutionized the modern world!

-For more information on speakers and related topics, check out the links on the next page.
+For more information on speakers and related topics, check out the links below.